In-depth analyses of probiotic benefits, mechanisms and challenges aiming to advance probiotic knowledge at large for the benefit of consumer health

-Probiotic bacteria may be defined as ‘live microorganisms that, when administered in adequate amounts, confer a health benefit on the host’ (Hill et al, 2014).
-Consumers, the scientific community, regulators and the food industry show a sustained interest in these microorganisms and related functional effects.
+Probiotic bacteria may be defined as ‘live microorganisms that, when administered in adequate amounts, confer a health benefit on the host’ (Hill et al., 2014).
+Consumers, the scientific community, regulators and the food industry show increasing interest in these microorganisms and its functional effects.

 - The activity on ‘Gut Barrier Function’ produced 3 manuscripts (J.M.
 Wells et al., 2016, J. Köning et al., 2016, P.A.
 Bron et al., 2017) that have been cited altogether 311 times.

-- The supplement in Journal of Nutrition titled ‘Guidance for Assessing the Probiotics Beneficial Effects: How to Fill the Gap’ (J. Neu, 2010) provides guidelines to support the design of probiotics studies that are intended to examine probiotics interactions with the gut and the microbiome.
+- The supplement in Journal of Nutrition titled ‘Guidance for Assessing the Probiotics Beneficial Effects: How to Fill the Gap’.
 The 5 articles featured in the supplement received 741 citations in total.

-Joint Nutrition Cluster Activity on ‘Mechanistic Insights into the Gut-Brain Axis’ – In collaboration with Early-Life and Long-Term Health; Health Benefits Assessment of Foods; Nutrition, Immunity & Inflammation; Nutrition & Mental Performance; and Prebiotics Task Forces. – NEW
+Joint Nutrition Cluster Activity on ‘Mechanistic Insights into the Gut-Brain Axis’ – In collaboration with Early Nutrition and Long-Term Health; Health Benefits Assessment of Foods; Nutrition, Immunity & Inflammation; Nutrition & Brain Health; and Prebiotics Task Forces. – NEW